 Every year, there seems to be endless lists of new must-see travel destinations.
-Recently, visiting Slovenia is getting a lot of attention due to its picturesque cities and breathtaking landscape.
+Recently, visiting Slovenia is getting a lot of attention due to the country’s picturesque cities and breathtaking landscape.

 Exploring Ljubljana the capital of Slovenia